pulumi/docs/content/webinars/infrastructure-as-code-workshop-2020-04-09/index.md

 ---
 # Name of the webinar.
 title: "Infrastructure as Code Workshop"
-meta_desc: "In this workshop, Luke Hoban and the Pulumi team will show you how to tackle these challenges using Infrastructure as Code (IaC) through hands-on labs."
+meta_desc: "In this workshop, Luke Hoban shows you the easy way to start using Infrastructure as Code through hands-on labs."

 # A featured webinar will display first in the list.
 featured: false